matildeec/ProLiFIC/README.md

-While PM has traditionally been used in business and industrial contexts, its application to social and legal systems has been limited mainly due to the scarcity of suitable data.
+While PM has traditionally been used in business and industrial contexts, its application to social and legal systems has been limited.
+One of the reasons is the scarcity of suitable data.
 ProLiFIC aims to fill this gap by providing a large-scale, reproducible benchmark for legal PM and interdisciplinary research at the intersection of **law, data science**, and **governance**.

 ## Repository Contents